solo-io/gloo/docs/content/guides/security/auth/extauth/passthrough_auth/grpc/_index.md

 State from the passthrough service can be sent to other auth steps via [CheckResponse DynamicMetadata](https://github.com/envoyproxy/envoy/blob/50e722cbb0486268c128b0f1d0ef76217387799f/api/envoy/service/auth/v3/external_auth.proto#L126) under a unique key: `solo.auth.passthrough`.

-### Passing in custom configuration to Passthrough Auth Service from AuthConfigs
+### Passing custom configuration to the Passthrough Auth Service from AuthConfigs
 {{% notice note %}}
 This feature was introduced with **Gloo Gateway Enterprise**, release 1.6.15.
 If you are using an earlier version, this will not work.
 {{% /notice %}}